 Now then, let’s take a look at the differences between Ubuntu and CentOS:

-- The biggest difference between the two Linux distributions is that Ubuntu is based on the Debian architecture while CentOS finds its roots in Red Hat Enterprise Linux.
+- The biggest difference between the two Linux distributions is that Ubuntu is based on the Debian architecture while CentOS is forked from Red Hat Enterprise Linux.

 - In Ubuntu, you can download DEB packages using the apt-get package manager.
-However, in CentOS you have to use the yum command to download and install RPM packages from the central repository.
+Meanwhile, in CentOS, you have to use the yum command to download and install RPM packages from the central repository.

 - CentOS is considered to be a more stable distribution compared to Ubuntu.
 Mainly because package updates are less frequent.
 This can also prove to be a disadvantage of CentOS.
 If you want the latest version of a certain application or software, you will have to install them manually.